 - User who gives a score of 7 or 8 is called a Passive

 - User who gave a score of 0 to 6 is called a Detractor

 The Net Promoter Score (NPS) = % of Promoters - % of Detractors and can range from -100 to 100.

 Preparing to send a NPS Survey Campaign

 There are broadly 2 types of NPS campaigns that are typically sent

 - Loyalty or Relationship NPS surveys where you request customers for feedback about your brand

-- Product specific NPS to ask users of your product for feedback about the product they used
+- Product specific transaction based NPS to ask users of your product for feedback about the product they used

 Totango supports both scenarios and you can send loyalty or product specific NPS to your customers.
 To create a NPS campaign perform the following steps